DonIsaac/rails-tasklist/README.md

 * Displays a title saying `My Tasks` at the top of the page :white_check_mark:
 * List the user's `TaskLists` sorted alphabetically by name :warning:
 * For each `TaskList`, display its `name` and the number of `Tasks` associated with it :white_check_mark:
+* The list of `TaskLists` will be sorted alphabetically :white_check_mark:
 * Uses Bootstrap's `List Group Component` :white_check_mark:
 * Displays a link above the list of `TaskLists` to create a new `TaskList` :white_check_mark:
 * Clicking the name of a `TaskList` will redirect to `views/task_list/show.html.erb` :white_check_mark:
+* Displays error messages using a bootstrap alerts and `flash[:msg]` at the top of the screen :x:

 #### Admin Views